Frequently Asked Questions

 Any quibble having to do with definition/translation/pronunciation errors should first be checked with Jim Breen's original dictionaries (whence KB draws its datasets).
 If WWWJDIC shows the same "mistake", then Jim Breen is the man you want to be contacting directly (contact me afterward, if Jim confirms that there is, indeed a need for correction).
 If the mistake does not appear in WWWJDIC, it might be a bug, please contact me directly then.

-If you ran into any misclassification problem (such as ambiguous choices, levels mismatch etc.), please use the in-application report button (small grey '?' icon in the bottom left-hand corner) and it will be fixed when I go about reviewing reports (it can take a while, so if you feel there is an emergency, send me a message too).
-If you want to go farther and help out with the ongoing effort to bring clean JLPT data sets to KanjiBox and the community in general, have a look at these collaborative spreadsheets and contribute (after carefully reading contributiong guidelines).
-All corrections annotated in the spreadsheets are eventually brought over to KanjiBox's data sets.
+If you ran into any misclassification problem (such as ambiguous choices, levels mismatch etc.), please use the in-application report button (small grey '?' icon in the bottom right-hand corner) and it will be fixed when I go about reviewing reports (it can take a while, so if you feel there is an emergency, send me a message too).

 I can haz KanjiBox badges?